-The treatment of feline acne is fairly straightforward, switch to glass or ceramic food bowls and wash frequently.
-Clean the chin area with an antibacterial soap or iodine (Betadine), which should be diluted to the colour of weak tea.
-More severe cases, cleansing the skin with an ointment or gel containing benzoyl peroxide (such as OxyDex) or chlorhexidine may be of use.
-Topical steroids may be recommended to reduce inflammation and oral antibiotics if the area has become infected.
+Feline acne is straightforward, switch to glass or ceramic food bowls and wash frequently.
+Clean the chin area with antibacterial soap or iodine (Betadine) diluted to the colour of weak tea.
+Severe cases will require cleansing the skin with an ointment or gel containing benzoyl peroxide (such as OxyDex) or chlorhexidine.
+Topical steroids may be necessary to reduce inflammation and oral antibiotics if the area has become infected.

-Dental abscess – Similar to an abscess, a dental abscess occurs when bacteria invade the gums or tooth roots.
-Common symptoms are a reluctance to eat, swelling, loose teeth and fever.
-Treatment of dental abscesses may include removal of the affected tooth, cleaning the abscess and antibiotics.
+Similar to an abscess, a dental abscess occurs when bacteria invade the gums or tooth roots.
+Common symptoms are a reluctance to eat, bad breath, swelling, loose teeth, and fever.

 Removal of the affected tooth, drain the abscess and flush with sterile saline and a course of oral antibiotics.

 Eosinophilic granuloma complex

 A condition characterised by the presence of skin lesions which can occur on many parts of the body including the face and chin (known as fat chin syndrome).
 There is a high suspicion that food allergies, flea and mosquito bite allergies are the cause.